mfisher87/presentation-cng2025/lets-chat.md

 :hole: What gaps or friction you see in the open source geospatial ecosystem

+:jigsaw: Do you have a project that you feel fits in this community?

-:stop_sign: What's stopping your team from integrating JupyterGIS in your workflows
+:stop_sign: What's stopping your team from trying JupyterGIS?
 :::
 ::::::